 Question.
 Persuade.
 Refer.

-And – as community members are encouraged to learn CPR to potentially save lives – Dr Hains is urging the public to learn QPR to do the same for those people struggling with suicidal thoughts.
+And - as community members are encouraged to learn CPR to potentially save lives -the public is urged to learn QPR to do the same for those people struggling with suicidal thoughts.

 The Mercury and the Illawarra Shoalhaven Suicide Prevention Collaborative have partnered to launch the 2023 Care To QPR campaign, raising awareness of suicide prevention and giving 500 people free access to a course that will equip them with the skills to have these vital conversations.

 The training means parents, partners, relatives, friends, colleagues - anyone wanting to help those around them - can learn how to give the support their friends and loved ones need.

 QPR (question, persuade, refer) is a one-hour online program that teaches people how to identify the warning signs that someone might be thinking about suicide; confidently ask a person if they are thinking about suicide; and connect them with appropriate support.